MadBomber/agent99/examples/README.md

 # Agent99 Framework Examples - 86 and the Chief

+FYI ...
+I am in the process of extracting this examples directory out into its own repository:  [MadBomber/agent99_examples](https://github.com/MadBomber/agent99_examples)

 This folder contains example implementations using the Agent99 framework.
 The framework provides a foundation for building AI agents that can communicate with each other through a message-based system.

 ## Files